 James Mattis - Secretary of Defence

-The retired Marine Corps general has been named as Mr Trump's defence chief.
-In a tweet after the two men met in November, Mr Trump called the 66-year old "very impressive", adding: "A true General's General!"
+After meeting the retired Marine Corps general met in November, Mr Trump called him "very impressive", adding in a tweet that he was "A true General's General!"

 Gen Mattis served in the Marine Corps for 44 years, fighting in Iraq and Afghanistan.
 A counterinsurgency expert, he played a key role in fighting in Falluja in 2004.